Defending Public Services

 Federal Policy Watch.
 This online tool documents and explains the actions taken by the Trump administration regarding immigration, workers’ rights, unions and organizing, race and gender equity, jobs and wages, health and safety, retirement security, trade, taxes and attacks on regulations.

 Center for American Progress.
-The Center for American Progress breaks down the One Big Beautiful Bill Act, detailing how its deep cuts to Medicaid and Medicare will lead to loss of benefits, increased paperwork requirements, and rural hospital closures that will hurt Americans—especially people with disabilities.
+CAP breaks down the One Big Beautiful Bill Act, detailing how its deep cuts to Medicaid and Medicare will lead to loss of benefits, increased paperwork requirements and rural hospital closures that will hurt Americans—especially people with disabilities.

 American Community Survey Project.
 This database breaks down the number of federal workers in congressional districts, counties and metro areas across the country, using data from the American Community Survey.

-How You Can Protect Democracy sets out 29 concrete actions you can take right now to protect democracy.
+How You Can Protect Democracy.
+This resource guide from Protect Democracy sets out 29 concrete actions you can take right now to protect democracy.